• Home

 View back.

-At the highest point of this section you will have a sign with many directions.
-So here you turn to the left in the direction of Lake Conturines (2518 m, 8261 ft).
-This part is the red line in the map.
+At the highest point of this section you will find a sign with many directions.
+Turn left here in the direction of Lake Conturines (2518 m, 8261 ft).

 Here you turn to the west.